Test Code HEP ACUTE Acute Hepatitis Panel

 Hepatitis B Surface Antigen (HBsAg) | Nonreactive |

-Hepatitis C Antibody (HCV) with reflex | Nonreactive |
+Hepatitis C Antibody (HCV) | Nonreactive |

 Reasons for Rejection